 Look for quilt patterns that use simple basic shapes such as large squares or rectangles.
 These types of quilts are fast to assemble and are very forgiving.

 A simple quilt can be made with basic supplies:

 As you get more into quilting, you’ll find tons of fun accessories and supplies to add to your quilting supply stash, like a rotary cutter and mat, fancy rulers, Wonder Clips, etc…

 Without having a pattern in mind, it is difficult to know how much fabric to buy.
-If you come across a fabric you love, I recommend to purchase 3 yards.
-This way no matter what you decide to do with the fabric, you will have enough to use a a quilt back or border or make a dress.
+If you come across a fabric you love, I recommend purchasing 3 yards.
+This way no matter what you decide to do with the fabric, you will have enough to use a quilt back or border or make a dress.
 If you know you will just be using the fabric for quilt blocks, you will need much less.
 Perhaps just a few fat quarters or 1 yard.

 Have you made any of these yet?
 Be sure to leave a comment below letting us know which quilt patterns are your favorite!